-- 45. Further, in the current scenario where digitization of the cable industry is to be implemented throughout the country by December 31, 2014 the broadcaster will have all the pertinent information about the end-subscriber/consumer base of an MSO/LCO and the pay channels belonging to it subscribed by the end-subscribers/consumers and thereby transparency would be prevalent when the aggregate payment is made by the MSO/LCO to the broadcaster. - 46.
-Furthermore, there should be a 'fixed revenue sharing model' as was prescribed for CAS, where a certain percentage of the a-la-carte price paid by the end-subscriber/consumer will be shared between the broadcaster and the other players in the supply chain.
+- a-la-carte price is such that it would be financially unviable for the subscriber to avail it on a-la-carte basis. - 43.
+Therefore, if an upper ceiling limit is prescribed on the a-la-carte price of this channel, the consumers will have the flexibility to avail the subscription of the channel only for the period when the channel broadcasts the major sporting event and to pay the subscription accordingly. - 44.
+Further, in the current scenario where digitization of the cable industry is to be implemented throughout the country by ......, the broadcaster will have all the requisite information about the end-subscriber/consumer base of an MSO/LCO and the various pay channels belonging to it, subscribed by the end-subscribers /consumers and thereby 100% transparency would be prevalent when the aggregate payment is made by the MSO/LCO to the broadcaster. - 45.
+Furthermore, there should be a 'fixed revenue sharing model' as was prescribed for CAS, where a certain percentage of the a-la-carte price paid by the end-subscriber/consumer will be shared between the broadcaster and the other players in this distribution supply chain.

 For example, if Rs.
-5 is paid as the a-la-carte price for a pay channel by the end-subscriber/consumer, then 40% of Rs.
+5 is paid as the a-la-carte price of a pay channel by the end-subscriber/consumer, then 45 % of Rs.
 5 i.e. Rs.
-2 shall go to the broadcaster, 30% i.e. Rs.
-1.50 will go to the MSO and 30% i.e. Rs.
-1.50 will go to the LCO.

-47. It is further pertinent to point out the fixation of upper ceiling limit on the price of pay channels and fixation of the revenue sharing model, shall do away with the situation where unfair and discriminatory charges could be demanded by the broadcasters from the other players in the supply chain.
+2.10 shall go to the broadcaster, 30% i.e. Rs.
+1.65 will go to the MSO and 25% i.e. Rs.
+1.25 will go - 46.
+It is further pertinent to point out the fixation of upper ceiling limit / A MRP, on the price of pay channels and fixation of the revenue sharing model, shall do away with the situation where unfair and discriminatory charges could be demanded by the broadcasters from the other players in the supply chain.